Two new releases for you!

 Sunday 21st June: Australian Fairy Tale Society annual national conference, NSW Writers Centre, Sydney.
 As a founding member I’m honoured to be invited to open & close this event with music, and witness some leading fairy tale researchers, folklorists, storytellers, exhibitors and fantasy authors, explore the world of Faery.
 Theme: “Transformations: spinning straw into green and gold”.

-As a founding member of the Australian Fairy Tale Society (dovetailing with Monash Fairy Tale Salon) and longtime friend of whimsy, I’ve set up a fairy blog.
+As a founding member of the Australian Fairy Tale Society and longtime friend of whimsy, I’ve set up a fairy blog.
 Fairy rings are sprouting in every state; I lead the Melbourne one, nesting at Storytelling Australia Victoria: http://victorianfairytalering.blogspot.com.au/

-My first ever music clip, featuring Rachael Hammond, Melissa Rose Tonkins and Zeinab Yazdanfar, is in editing with videographer Ian Clarke.
-(So far all You-Tube videos of our songs on the web have been initiated by others – a lovely surprise for us!)
-It’s for ‘The Green Lady’, a song on my forthcoming double-album Elderbrook.
+My first music clip, featuring Rachael Hammond, Melissa Rose Tonkins and Zeinab Yazdanfar, is in editing with videographer Ian Clarke.
+(So far all You-Tube videos of our songs on the web have been initiated by others – a lovely surprise!)
+It’s for ‘The Green Lady’, on my forthcoming double-album Elderbrook.

-In respect for my role as a carer, please understand that I’m not touring overseas, yet am abiding with ethereal arts in other ways – listening, reading, reviewing, fostering links between tribes, etc. Thank you for listening and for your kind emails, messages, cards & letters. x Louisa.
+In respect for my role as a carer, please understand that I’m not touring overseas, yet am abiding with ethereal arts – listening, reading, reviewing, fostering links between tribes.
+Thanks for listening and for your kind messages, cards & letters x Louisa.

 News 2012 & 2013 & 2014:

 Elderbrook will no longer be released in 2013.
-I cancelled this book-cd deal (amicably) with the label, chiefly to bring all the music into a double-album and hold the story until chronicles are ready, also to care for my sick hubby.
-Hopefully over time, I will nurture Elderbrook even more fruitfully.
+I cancelled this book-cd deal (amicably) with the label, to bring the music into a double-album and hold the story until chronicles are ready, and care for hubby.

 A dragon now lives in our fairy waterfall, courtesy of website designer ‘Made by Karl!‘.
 For more of Karl’s enchanting design, please visit the site of brilliant Belgian harpist/ singer Keltia: http://keltia.be

-Another version, ‘Singing Fountains’, appears on a fairy compilation Graines De Berceuses, on the label in France: prikosnovenie.com
+Another version, ‘Fountainsong (Singing Fountains)’, appears on a fairy compilation Graines De Berceuses, on the label in France: prikosnovenie.com

 We trust you enjoy exploring our realm – Louisa.